Home Science Organic Chemistry Alkanes

 After separating low boiling alkanes or alkenes, crude oil is fractionalized distillation to produce four main fractions petrol (gasoline), kerosene (paraffin oil), gas oil (heavy oil), lubricating oil, paraffin wax, and asphaltic bitumen.

-- Chemically synthesized paraffin wax is used for the chemical preparation of candles, wax paper, polishes, cosmetics, electrical insulators
+• Chemically synthesized paraffin wax is used during the chemical preparation of candles, wax paper, polishes, cosmetics, electrical insulators